 After completing my story map then I move on to research and interviews.
-I always bring a tape recorder with me in order to record exactly what the source says.
+I always bring me phone with me in order to record exactly what the source says.
 During interviews I usually write on notebook paper what the source says.
 If I don't get it all, then I go back and listen to exactly what they said.
 When finding resources I make sure to find creditable sites and give them credit if I use their information.

 After I have my information that's when I start to write.
 I try to start with the most important information at top and then go down from there.
 With editorials its important to state your opinion right away.
 Having numerous pieces of information/ research makes writing easier and the story's flow better.